cplab/sapicore/sapicore/engine/network/README.md

 * The sweep continues until the entire graph has been traversed, with each node forwarded once and all outgoing edges from every node forwarded once.

-The current implementation uses NetworkX for its built-in analytical tools, good visualization and performance, and popularity.